-- 1) A condition of employment requires you to live at your new home, or - 2) You will spend less time or money commuting from your new home to your new job.
+- 1) You are required to live at that home as a condition of your employment, or - 2) You will spend less time or money commuting from your new home to your new job.

 Distance Test

 Your move will meet the distance test if your new main job location is at least 50 miles farther from your former home than your old main job location was from your former home.
 For example, if your old main job was 3 miles from your former home, your new main job must be at least 53 miles from that former home.